ryansolid/S/README.md

 # S.js

+This library is fork for the purpose of using with the [Dom Expressions](https://github.com/ryansolid/dom-expressions.git) library.
+It adds treeshaking and a context API.
+The original is at: [https://github.com/adamhaile/S.git](https://github.com/adamhaile/S.git).

 S.js is a small reactive programming library.
 It combines an automatic dependency graph with a synchronous execution engine.
 The goal is to make reactive programming simple, clean, and fast.

 An S app consists of *data signals* and *computations*: